alexzaccaron/2023_cfulv_pangen/nucleotide_diversity_chromosomes/README.md

 chr1	9361	1	1	1	0
 ```

+The R script `split_tstv.R` splits the genotype table into two tables, one with only transitions, and the other with only transversions.

-The R script `calculate_window_pi.R` will read this table, add the reference genotype (0), and then calculate pi within windows.
+The R script `calculate_window_pi.R` will read the genotype table, add the reference genotype (0), and then calculate pi within windows.
 The logic to calculate pi is described below.
 Consider a window of size 1 kb.
 The first window will include the first three SNPs of the table able, which can be represented as the following three binary strings.
-Note that the first 4 digits correspond to the genotype of the four samples shown in the table abovem, and the last digit correspond to the reference genome.
+Note that the first 4 digits correspond to the genotype of the four samples shown in the table above, and the last digit corresponds to the reference genome.

 ```
 11000